parthivrmenon/aws_saa/20_dynamo_db.md

 ## Resilience
 By default data is replicated across `3 Availability Zones` and provides `99.99%` availability.

+## Table Classes:
+- `DynamoDB Standard`:
+    - for frequently accessed data
+    - charged based on throughput
+- `DynamoDB Standard-IA`:
+    - for infrequently-accessed data
+    - charged based on storage

+## Capacity Modes:
+Dynamo DB charges for reading, writing and storing data along with any optional features you enable.
+It has two capacity modes:
+- `OnDemand`: DynamoDB scales to meet read/write throughput.
+You pay as per usage.
+- `Provisioned`:
+    - Auto-Scaling ON:
+        - Set Min/Max Read-Capacity Units and Write-Capacity Units
+        - Set target utilization (e.g., 70%)

+        - Auto-scaling adjusts capacity based on traffic patterns to maintain performance and cost efficiency.
+    - Auto-scaling OFF:
+        - You set Provisioned Read/Write Capacity Units manually

+*Note:* Auto-scaling is selected by default when creating a DynamoDB table via the console, but if you are creating the table via CLI/Terraform you have to enable it explicitly.

+*Note:* `Warm throughput` is DynamoDB’s instantly available read/write capacity—based on recent traffic or manual pre-warming (additional charge) that lets tables absorb sudden spikes without waiting for scaling.

-### Global tables - multi-active, multi-Region replication
+## Global tables
 provides `multi-actve` , `multi-region` replication with `99.999%` availability.
 Global tables provide the following benefits:
-* replicate table data across AWS Regions to locate data close to your users
+* replicate table data across AWS Regions to locate data close to your users.
+Well-suited for global apps.
-* enable higher application availability with `low or zero RPO`
+* enable higher application availability with `low or zero RPO`.
+Well suited for Disaster recovery

-### Continuous backups and point-in-time recovery
+* Note: Strong consistency only in local region.
+Uses 'last writer wins' for conflict resolution.

+## Backups - Point-In-Time-Recovery (PITR)
 - restore table to any point in time during the last `35` days.
 - backups/recovery has no impact on performance or availability of your applicatioons.
 - do not consume provisioned resources.

-### On-Demand backup and restore
+- *Note:* PITR cannot be done across region/account.

+## Backups - On-Demand
 - create full backups of your tables for long term retention and compliance
 - backups do not impact performance and you can backup tables of any size.
 - backups can be copied  across Accounts and Regions.